Velaha/Scala/week_2/05_Classes/README.md

 ## Purpose

-Here, we will talk about class.
-We will do some recalls
+Here, we will talk about _classes_.
+We will do some reminders

-## Todo :
+## Todo

 ### 1) Your second First class